-- Internet Service Provider.
+• Internet Service Provider.
 This drop-down list contains a few ISPs that need special protocols for connection.
-The list includes: - PPTP (Point to Point Tunneling Protocol), used primarily in Austrian DSL services
+Not all ISPs are listed here.
+The ones on this list have special requirements.
+The list includes:

-• Telstra Bigpond, an Australian residential cable modem service
+- PPTP (Point to Point Tunneling Protocol), used primarily in Austrian DSL services - Telstra Bigpond, an Australian residential cable modem service